Aliases for TNNC2 Gene

 GeneCards Summary for TNNC2 Gene

 TNNC2 (Troponin C2, Fast Skeletal Type) is a Protein Coding gene.
 Diseases associated with TNNC2 include Arthrogryposis, Distal, Type 5 and Distal Arthrogryposis.
-Among its related pathways are Calcium signaling pathway and Cardiac conduction.
+Among its related pathways are Cardiac conduction and Calcium signaling pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin binding.
 An important paralog of this gene is TNNC1.

 UniProtKB/Swiss-Prot Summary for TNNC2 Gene